Homesteading Family Logo

 • Ask in local Facebook groups where people buy their food in bulk (it usually helps to be specific about what you’re looking for here).

-Make no mistake, in order to make buying in bulk affordable, you have to have a strategy, you have to have a budget and it’s best to start small.
-As you stock up, you will have one less thing you need to buy each month, which will give you a bit more money to put toward your next bulk item purchase.
+Make no mistake: in order to make bulk buying affordable, you have to have a strategy, you have to have a budget, and it’s best to start small.
+As you stock up, you will have one less thing to buy each month, which will give you a bit more money to put toward your next bulk item purchase.

 Just be consistent and chip away at it one item at a time!